xEL1NAx/WoerterBilden/README.md

 ![Scrum Screenshot](Scrum-Overview.png)

-*The screenshot above shows the primary interface where puzzles and fill-in-the-blank exercises are presented.
-It reflects the minimalistic, user-focused design of the GUI.*
+*The screenshot above shows the planning of the project*

 ---